 Many organizations make meaningful progress as they move from distributed validations to centralized governance and from manual rule writing to automated anomaly detection.
 Each stage improves visibility, but visibility alone does not guarantee control.

 Organizations do not advance through these stages simply by adopting new tools.
 Maturity reflects a shift in operating model.
 The goal is not to eliminate every error.
-It is to build a system in which trust scales alongside complexity — where data quality evolves from reactive correction to proactive control.
+It is to build a system in which data quality functions as a control layer that serves humans and AI systems from the same governed foundation.